Walk & WADE TRIPS

 Mid-Day Dry Fly Opportunity:

-On these warm afternoons, keep an eye on the soft seams and back eddies.
+On these warm afternoons, keep an eye out for big bugs on the water, you could see some big eats.

 Streamers (For the Aggressive Rainbows):